nxtlo/aiobungie/CONTRIBUTING.md

     * for testing and mocking aiobungie itself.
 * codespell
     * File text spell checks.
+* client_test and rest_test
+    * Which are real tests for the base client and the rest client.
+    For this you'll need to export your token in an env variable like this `export CLIENT_TOKEN='TOKEN'` for unix based systems.

 You can list all available session by typing `nox -l`